What is Family Planning?

 - Counseling to plan a pregnancy

-- Education on topics to assist in healthy lifestyle
+- Education on topics to assist in a healthy lifestyle

 - Abnormal pap test counseling and referral for abnormal pap tests